 Then I was asked to speak at one Easter rally— I felt reluctant.
 It was a Christian march through the city and I was thinking, ‘These are fine people but they still belong to this institution, the Church, that’s full of judgment.
 I’m over it.’

 Yet, I was introduced in this way: ‘You stood up for sex workers and the Church gave you a hammering.
 We, the Christians here, applaud you.
 This is actually what the Gospel is about.
 You’re one of us; you speak for us.’

-And suddenly I had this sense of, ‘These people are still my mob and their commitment, their courage, their faith to stand against the things that I had experienced as judgmental I can work with and I belong here.’
-I chose not to go into the Senate.
+And suddenly I had this sense of, ‘These people are still my mob.
+Their commitment, their courage, their faith to stand against the things that I had experienced as judgmental I can work with.
+I belong here.’
+And I chose not to go into the Senate.
 I chose to go back to ministry.
-That was a real cross-roads there.
-And it was probably faith crisis mixed up with great anger with the Church, the institution.”
+That was a real crossroads, and it was probably a faith crisis mixed up with great anger with the Church, the institution.”

-Tim Costello is CEO of World Vision Australia but his background tells more who he really is: He is a Baptist minister, a lawyer, and he has even been the mayor of a town.
-We met in Melbourne when I was there for the Parliament of World Religions presenting Portraits In Faith.
+Tim Costello is CEO of World Vision Australia, but his background tells more about who he really is.
+He is a Baptist minister, a lawyer, and he has been the mayor of a town.
+We met in Melbourne when I was there for the Parliament of the World’s Religions presenting Portraits in Faith.
 I was drawn to his commanding style and the seeming paradox of his several identities.
-I was moved by the story of his faith crisis when he was condemned by many in the church for standing up for rights of sex workers in St. Kildare where he was mayor.
+I was moved by the story of his faith crisis when he was condemned by many in the church for standing up for rights of sex workers in St. Kilda where he was mayor.
 Costello proposed to decriminalize prostitution in order for the sex workers to have equal rights and protection under the law.
 He considered leaving the church but in the end felt reinforced in his ideas that God is a God of action and must be present where people are most in need.